 The downgrade of lopinavir/ritonavir (LPV/r, Kaletra) from an alternative antiretroviral to one that is generally not recommended.

 The Dec.
 29 update constituted a more expansive revision to many sections of the guidelines.
 Among the highlights:

 A new section devoted to the use of pre-exposure prophylaxis (PrEP) before, during, and after pregnancy.
 In short: It’s worth offering tenofovir disoproxil fumarate/emtricitabine (TDF/FTC, Truvada) in nearly any scenario.

 Adjustments throughout the document to be more properly inclusive of, and encourage greater provider sensitivity to, transgender and non-binary patients.

 A strong recommendation that, in pregnant individuals who are coinfected with HIV and hepatitis C (HCV), HCV viral load be quantified after delivery and direct-acting antiviral treatment initiation be considered if spontaneous HCV clearance has not occurred.

 The HHS guidelines for the treatment of children living with HIV in the U.S. have been updated several times since mid-2018.
 Taken together, these represent a substantial revision to the recommendations, which are reviewed by a panel of more than two dozen knowledgeable HIV clinicians and researchers located throughout the country.

-These adjustments reflect only the latest of a series of changes over the past couple of years to the lists of preferred and alternative regimens, as a range of new data have become available regarding the safety and efficacy of newer antiretrovirals, particularly integrase inhibitors such as dolutegravir and raltegravir (Isentress, part of the fixed-dose drug Dutrebis).
+These adjustments reflect only the latest of a series of changes over the past few years to the lists of preferred and alternative regimens, as a range of new data have become available regarding the safety and efficacy of newer antiretrovirals, particularly integrase inhibitors such as dolutegravir and raltegravir.

 Pediatric Opportunistic Infection Prevention and Treatment Guidelines